DvsenseDriver 1.2.4

 • Acquire events within a fixed time period.

-The synchronous and asynchronous processing methods can be carried out simultaneously.
-However, only one of the two settings for event acquisition in the synchronous method can be used at a time.
-That is to say, you can both register a callback function and actively obtain the next batch of data using the dvsense::DvsCamera::getNextBatch function.
-Nevertheless, the dvsense::DvsCamera::getNextBatch function can only be set to one of the two settings: acquiring events for a fixed time or a fixed number.
+The synchronous and asynchronous processing methods can be used at the same time.
+However, only one of the two synchronous acquisition modes can be active at once.
+In other words, you can both register callback functions and actively obtain the next batch of data through dvsense::DvsCamera::getNextBatch, but getNextBatch can only be configured for either fixed-time or fixed-count acquisition.

 Asynchronously Process Events

-The camera provides the dvsense::DvsCamera::addEventsStreamHandleCallback interface, which allows real - time access to the event stream.
-Whenever a small packet of events is successfully transmitted and decoded, the registered callback function will be invoked.
+The camera provides the dvsense::DvsCamera::addEventsStreamHandleCallback interface, which allows real-time access to the event stream.
+Whenever a small packet of events is successfully transmitted and decoded, the registered callback function is invoked.

 The following is a usage example.
 In this example, the positions where events occur in a blank image img are assigned colors for subsequent visualization.